qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - i'm having trouble with my iphone version of email syncing with my ipad version when i snooze an email in the iphone version it does not snooze in the ipad version can you help
 - the ipad version is not working but my iphone version is good how does one fix their ipad version my

+## intent:what_are_assistant_folders
+- What are the Assistant folders?
+- Hello, What are the Assistant folders?

+## intent:what_are_terms_and_conditions
+- What are the Terms and Conditions?
+- Hello, What are the Terms and Conditions?
+- what are the terms and conditions
+- i want to see the terms and conditions

+## intent:what_is_bills_folder
+- What is the "Bills & Receipts" folder?
+- Hello, What is the "Bills & Receipts" folder?

+## intent:what_is_packages_folder
+- What is the "Packages" folder?
+- Hello, What is the "Packages" folder?

+## intent:what_is_snooze
+- What is Snooze?
+- Hello, What is Snooze?
+- what is the snooze

+## intent:what_is_the_entertainment_folder
+- What is the "Entertainment" folder?
+- Hello, What is the "Entertainment" folder?
+- what is the entertainment folder?
+- what is the entertainment folder for?

+## intent:what_is_travel_folder
+- What is the "Travel" folder?
+- Hello, What is the "Travel" folder?

+## intent:what_privacy_policy
+- What is the Privacy Policy
+- Hello, What is the Privacy Policy
+- What is Edison Privacy Policy for the Email app?
+- what is the edison privacy policy?

 ## intent:whatis_ews_server
 - what is microsoft exchange server?
 - hi! how does ews work with email?
+- What is Microsoft Exchange Server, and how does it work with Email?
+- Hello, What is Microsoft Exchange Server, and how does it work with Email?

 ## intent:where_email
 - this is how i email now